-To start with, the V neck was mainly used for sport.
-The neckline lets in a bit more air than other styles and means it’s easy to whip off when you’ve warmed up.
-Tennis, cricket, golf, sailing… they’re all synonymous with the V neck jumper.
+In its early beginnings, the V neck was mainly used for sport.
+Why?
+Well, the neckline lets in a bit more air than other round neck styles.
+What's more the lower neckline makes it easy to whip off when you’ve warmed up.
+Tennis, cricket, golf, sailing… they all have become synonymous with the V neck jumper.

 By the 1940s, V necks had become an everyday fashion staple, particularly for men.
 They were often worn over shirts and ties, adding a slightly more casual feel to formal workwear.

-In fact, it’s hard to think of an era that hasn’t embraced the V neck.
-From Tom Selleck in Magnum PI to Taylor Swift, many a celeb has relied on the humble V neck.
+In fact, it’s hard to think now of an era that hasn’t embraced the V neck.
+From Tom Selleck in Magnum PI to Jane Birkin and Taylor Swift, many a celeb has relied on the humble V neck.
 There’s a reason it never goes out of style.

-The V neck is one of the most versatile knits we make at Navygrey, proving the perfect partner for everything from your favourite jeans to summer-lovin’ maxi skirts.
+The V neck is one of the most versatile knits we make at Navygrey, proving the perfect partner for everything from your favourite pair of trusty jeans or dressed up with nothing underneath.

 All inspirational archive imagery courtesy of Alamy.